imdadulhaque1/Github_Finder_Using_JavaScript/README.md

 # Github_Finder_Using_JavaScript
 This is GitHub Finder App using JavaScript.
-In this application, we can find any github users profile using username and when user search incorrect username then it will be shown as "Not Found !".
+In this application, we can find any github users profile using username and when user search incorrect username then it will be shown as " User Not Found !".
 Please [CLICK HERE](https://imdadulhaque1.github.io/Github_Finder_Using_JavaScript/) to visit the GitHub Finder App.

 # Using Tools:
 (i) HTML